The Oakdale Affair: Plot

 Burton, Jonas Prim and a posse join Willie and are led to the cabin while the two hobos in Burton's custody are sent to jail.
 Bridge's party is not found, but the gypsy's body is dug up.
 Willie testifies on the gypsy's death at the inquest.
 Later that night, by chance, he spies the fugitives hiding in an old mill and again goes to inform Burton.
 But the group of hobos of whom Burton's captives were members has also learned their whereabouts, and plots to murder Bridge and the thief for the latter's loot and return the girl, whom they take for Abigail, to Prim for the reward.
 The gang duly attack them, but chaos ensues when Beppo the bear comes to their defense.
 Burton's posse arrives and intervenes; the bear is killed and all the combatants taken captive.
 Bridge and the thief are jailed and endangered by a lynch mob.
 Burton questions the woman, now identified as Hettie Penning.
 She tells him how Paynter died at the hands of the Oskaloosa Kid, and that the thief is not the Kid.
 Her story is confirmed when it is learned that the real Kid has turned up, fatally injured from crashing the car, and has confessed to murdering Paynter and shooting Hettie.

 Burton and Prim go to the jail, where they find the mob about to lynch Bridge and the thief, who they believe have robbed and killed Abigail Prim, and Paynter as well.
 Bridge, who has deduced the truth about his companion, reveals that the "thief" is Abigail, and the possessions she "stole" are her own property.
 Burton and Prim intervene and free the prisoners, whose secrets are now revealed.
 Abigail had run away so she would not have to marry Sam Benham.
 Bridge too is a runaway, having abandoned his own wealthy family to ride the rails.
 Burton has long been searching for him on commission from his father.
 In the end all is resolved satisfactorily Hettie takes on Giova as her maid, and Bridge and Abigail realize they have fallen in love with each other, which they seal with a kiss.
 In light of what Burton has revealed about Bridge, the prospects for their romance appear bright.

-Copyright

-The copyright for this story has expired in the United States and thus now resides in the public domain there.